john-curry/pong/README.md

-It's pong, what else do you want from my?
+It's pong, what else do you want from me?